White pine planting and care - Tending white pine

 To prevent branches from becoming infected, begin pruning lower branches when white pine trees are 5 to 7 years old.
 Remove no more than one-third of the crown at a time.
 Continue pruning over time until the lower 9 feet of the tree is free of branches.
 See the Pruning Basics section for proper pruning instructions.

 Remove branches that become infected with white pine blister rust.
-Trees with blister rust cankers on the main stem or on a branch within 4 inches of the main stem cannot be saved.
+Trees with blister rust cankers on the main stem or a branch within 4 inches of the main stem cannot be saved.
 Blister rust does not transmit from tree to tree, so infected trees can remain standing.

 Controlling White Pine Weevils